lauramira/nbaTeams/README.md

 ```
 ## Helper

-If you can't see the map on the two platforms you should run this commands:
+If you can't see the map on the two platforms you should run these commands:

 ```
 react-native unlink react-native-maps